wp-plugins/gwolle-gb/readme.txt

 * Bring Import method back and refactor it.
 Add more sources.
 * Bring Uninstall back, this time in a separate admin page?
 * Bring AJAX back, this time inside actions.
-* Bring Frontend Widget and Dashboard Widget back.
+* Bring Frontend Widget back, and maybe a Widget with "best" entries as well.
+* Bring Dashboard Widget back.
 * Redo Settings page with tabs for separate parts.
 * Add an RSS Feed for Guestbook Entries.
 * Better database structure (e. g. 'id' instead of 'entry_id').
 * 'Thank you' mail to the poster (requested by Joakim from Sweden).
+* Add PHP methods to add an entry.

 If you have a feature request please use the forum on WordPress.org.
 It may be added to the list then.